 The maximum you can borrow is the same as that of other universities; namely, an annual repayable Tuition Fee Loan of £6,165 which is paid directly to the university.
 If you are eligible for this loan, it will be paid termly.
 Students are responsible for paying the remaining balance to the University for each term’s fees.
 The loan is administered by The Student Loan Company and is funded by the UK government.
 You start to repay the loan after you have left your course and are earning above a certain amount.

 You may also be eligible for educational funding in your own country – please contact your own local education department for further details.

-A new system of postgraduate loans for Masters degrees in the UK will be introduced from 1 August 2016 with support from the UK Government.
+A system of postgraduate loans for Masters degrees is available in the UK with support from the UK Government.

 Who is eligible?

 The loans are primarily intended to support English students.
 However, eligibility is based on residency, rather than nationality.

 - UK nationals must have been ordinarily resident in the UK at the start of their course, most recently in England.